roomthily/technology-evaluation-research/guidelines/draft/index.md

 The subcategories are taken from the ISO 9126 [REF] and definitions are provided [here]({{ site.baseurl }}/guidelines/categories).

 For new catergories or concepts, we believe that is important to include criteria here, even if the concept is not fully captured. ---something about starting places, living document, important to make those visible, if you will, so that they can be discussed and improved on.

+Where possible, we defer (and refer) to common software development practices.

 - revisions for currentness and to reflect ESIP's goals related to education and mentorship